-and look forward to seeing you in 2023!
+... and we look forward to seeing you again soon!

 Friday, Saturday, Sunday | 1-4 pm

 The Volland Store is owned and operated by the Volland Foundation, a 501c3 nonprofit, and serves as an anchor for the Foundation's activities in Volland: art exhibitions and community programming in the gallery; outdoor performances at "the Ruin;" artist residencies in Volland; guest accommodations in the Loft and the Little House for the general public; and the History, Nature, and Sculpture Trail, open throughout the year from dawn to dusk.

 The Volland Store opened in 1913 in the little railroad community of Volland and quickly became the social and cultural center of the ranching community that surrounded it.
 Today the former general store has been re-purposed as an art gallery and event center and serves once more as a gathering place for the community, both near and far.

 Located in a scenic valley in the Flint Hills, the Store is an award-winning space with good art and friendly conversation.
 Join the artists, writers, scientists, and poets who enrich and enliven our community.

 The Volland Store is open Friday, Saturday, Sunday, 1 to 4 pm

 Call 785-499-3616 and leave a message.
 We will return your call.

 If you visit when the gallery is closed, you will find information at the north door

 - Explore the "Ruin" on the South Lawn